mrismanaziz/Reforestation/README.md

-## I boiled a funny bone last night and had a laughing stock
+## How do you tell the difference between a crocodile and an alligator?
+You will see one later and one in a while.